MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 >
 >Make sure that you specify the key version, in addition to the key name when you run this command.
 You can use the Azure Key Vault cmd, [Get-AzureKeyVaultKey](/powershell/resourcemanager/azurerm.keyvault\get-azurekeyvaultkey), to get the version number of the current key.
 For example: `Get-AzureKeyVaultKey -VaultName 'contosorms-kv' -KeyName 'contosorms-byok'`

-If you need to confirm that the key URL is set correctly in the Azure RMS service, in Azure Key Vault, you can run [Get-AzureKeyVaultKey](/powershell/resourcemanager/azurerm.keyvault\get-azurekeyvaultkey) to see the key URL.
+If you need to confirm that the key URL is set correctly for Azure Information Protection: In Azure Key Vault, run [Get-AzureKeyVaultKey](/powershell/resourcemanager/azurerm.keyvault\get-azurekeyvaultkey) to see the key URL.

-Finally, if the Azure Rights Management service is already activated, run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) to tell Azure Rights Management to use this key as the active tenant key for your Azure Rights Management service.
-If you do not do this step, Azure Rights Management will continue to use the default Microsoft-managed key, that was automatically created when the service was activated.
+Finally, if the Azure Rights Management service is already activated, run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) to tell Azure Information Protection to use this key as the active tenant key for the Azure Rights Management service.
+If you do not do this step, Azure Information Protection will continue to use the default Microsoft-managed key, that was automatically created for your tenant.

 ## Next steps